-The regions of British Columbia and Alberta provides a wonderful diversity of things to see and do.
-These are some of the world’s greatest whale-watching waters, rich in marine life of all kinds, as well as the most beautiful and untouched wilderness regions including the beautiful Rocky Mountains.
+The regions of British Columbia and Alberta provide a variety of things to see and do.
+These are some of the world’s greatest whale-watching waters, rich in marine life of all kinds, and the Rocky Mountains.

 A good place to begin is BC's largest city, Vancouver, a young and vibrant metropolis that is consistently voted one of the world's most attractive cities to live.
 On Vancouver Island the provincial capital, Victoria, is a colonial gem, with an old-world charm and a mild Pacific climate.

 The province's scenery includes the coastal Inside Passage, the old-growth rainforests and big surf beaches of Vancouver Island, the vast cowboy country of the Cariboo, the orchards and vineyards of the Okanagan Valley and the Kootenay Rockies with their bears, elk and eagles.

 The First Nations of the Pacific seaboard are renowned for their totem poles and longhouses and after many years of oppression the native cultures and arts are now resurgent.

 Alberta and The Rockies

 Alberta is home to Banff and Jasper National Parks, Lake Louise and the Columbia Icefields.
 It's also home to young cities such as Edmonton and Calgary, glittering with tower blocks financed by the oil industry.